 Most Class B van conversions do not have a slide-out that expands the interior living space.

-However, slide-outs are a common way to expand the living area in a Class B+.
+However, slide-outs are a common way to expand the living area in Class B+ camper vans.

 You will find up to two slides on certain Class B+ floor plans, though one is much more common.